richmahn/en_tn/hos/02/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of this chapter which is a series of quotations.
+The ULB and many other English translations indent the lines of this chapter, which is poetry.
 Hosea 1-2 is a single series forming one narrative.

 #### Important figures of speech in this chapter ####